CKRancher/rancher/README.md

 prometheus-demo-prometheus-operator-prometheus-tls-assets   Opaque                                0      31m
 ```

-We are interested only in `alertmanager-demo-prometheus-operator-alertmanager` secret because there lives Alertmanager settings.
+We are interested only in `alertmanager-demo-prometheus-operator-alertmanager` secret because there lives Alertmanagers' settings.
 Let’s look at it:

 ```bash
 kubectl -n monitoring get secret alertmanager-demo-prometheus-operator-alertmanager -o yaml